 Brokerage fees are different types of fees that your online brokerage charges when you have an active account with them.
-They vary from broker to broker and can impact your returns and your overall experience.
-In this article, we'll cover the basic fee types you might be charged.
+Fees vary from broker to broker and can impact your returns and your overall experience.
+In this article, we'll cover the basic brokerage fee types you might be charged.

-Non-trading fees include charges not directly related to trading, such as deposit/withdrawal fees or inactivity fees.
+- Non-trading fees include charges not directly related to trading, such as account fees, deposit/withdrawal fees, inactivity fees or other fees.

 Trading fees explained